ethereum/homestead-guide/source/contracts-and-transactions/accessing-contracts-and-transactions.rst

 RPC
 ================================================================================

 In previous sections we have seen how contracts can be written, deployed and interacted with.
-Now it's time to dive in the details of communicating with the Ethereum network and smart contracts.
+Now it's time to dive into the details of communicating with the Ethereum network and smart contracts.

 An Ethereum node offers a `RPC <https://wikipedia.org/wiki/Remote_procedure_call>`_ interface.
 This interface gives Ðapp's access to the Ethereum blockchain and functionality that the node provides, such as compiling smart contract code.
-It uses a subset of the `JSON-RPC 2.0 <http://www.jsonrpc.org/specification>`_ specification (no support for notifications or named parameters) as serialisation protocol and is available over HTTP and IPC (unix domain sockets on linux/OSX and named pipe's on Windows).
+It uses a subset of the `JSON-RPC 2.0 <http://www.jsonrpc.org/specification>`_ specification (no support for notifications or named parameters) as the serialisation protocol and is available over HTTP and IPC (unix domain sockets on linux/OSX and named pipe's on Windows).

 If you are not interested in the details but are looking for an easy to use javascript library you can skip the following sections and continue with :ref:`Using Web3 <using_web3.js>`.